The law requires trade unions to have a political fund if their aims and objectives are to include political activity and campaigning.

 - legislation on employment rights and statutory TU recognition;

 - health and safety, equal opportunities, pensions, tax and benefits;

 - the future of public service broadcasting and regional ITV;

 - the work permit system and its replacement;

 - the opt-out from the 48-hour working week;

 Only trade unions are legally constrained by the need to have a political fund.
 Employers and other lobby groups have no equivalent restrictions on political spending.
 Our political fund is therefore necessary to allow us to counter employer arguments to government and Parliament.

 All members of BECTU (except for those based outside Britain in Northern Ireland, the Irish Republic, the Isle of Man, the Channel Islands and overseas) contribute to the political fund unless they choose not to do so.

 Where a member chooses not to contribute, ie to contract out, a Political Fund Exemption Notice must be completed.
 A copy of the form can be obtained from Tracey Hunt; the form can also be returned by email.

-Each member who does contribute has £1.56 per annum (3p a week) of their ordinary BECTU subscription transferred to the political fund.
+Each member who does contribute has £0.60p a year of their ordinary BECTU subscription transferred to the political fund.
 It is not an extra levy.
-Members based in Britain who have contracted-out are entitled to a refund of £1.56 per annum (payable once every two years).
+Members based in Britain who have contracted-out are entitled to a refund (payable once every two years).